Economy of Jordan

 Jordan's total foreign debt in 2011 was $19 billion, representing 60% of its GDP.
 In 2016, the debt reached $35.1 billion representing 93.4% of its GDP.
 This was attributed to regional instability, causing a decrease in tourist activity and foreign investments along with increased military expenditure.
 Other factors were attacks on the Egyptian pipeline supplying the Kingdom with gas, the collapse of trade with Iraq and Syria; expenses from hosting Syrian refugees and accumulated interest from loans.
 According to the World Bank, Syrian refugees cost Jordan more than $2.5 billion a year, amounting to 6% of the GDP and 25% of the government's annual revenue.

 Wage growth declined due to competition for jobs between refugees and Jordan citizens.
 The downturn that began in 2011 continued until 2018.
-The country's top five contributing sectors to GDP, government services, finance, manufacturing, transport, and tourism and hospitality were badly impacted by the Syrian civil war.
-Foreign aid covered only a small part of these costs, 63% of the total costs were covered by Jordan.
+The country's top five contributing sectors to its GDP, government services, finance, manufacturing, transport, and tourism and hospitality were badly impacted by the Syrian civil war.
+Foreign aid covered only a small part of these costs.
+63% of the total costs were covered by Jordan.
 An austerity programme was adopted by the government to reduce Jordan's debt-to-GDP ratio to 77% by 2021.
 The programme succeeded in preventing the debt from rising above 95% of the GDP in 2018.
 The yearly growth rate of the economy was 2% from 2016 to 2019, compared to 6.4% from 2000 to 2009.

 On 15 May 2025 Jordan and the UAE activated their Comprehensive Economic Partnership Agreement (CEPA), marking a significant step in strengthening bilateral economic ties.
 Signed in 2023 under the leadership of King Abdullah II and President Sheikh Mohamed bin Zayed, the agreement aims to boost trade, reduce tariffs, and enhance investment across key sectors such as industry, renewable energy, and tourism.
 It establishes frameworks for cooperation, including a joint investment council, and targets increasing non-oil trade to over $8 billion by 2032.
 As the UAE's first CEPA with an Arab country, the deal underscores a shared commitment to regional integration, SME empowerment, and long-term economic partnership.